THmanley/leagueConstitution/README.md

 - The draft order for the rookie draft will be determined based on both regular and post-season results
 - Picks 1-6 will be assigned in inverse order of the regular season standings.
 - Picks 7-12 will be assigned in inverse order of the postseason standings
-- An additional pick (1.13) will be awarded to the winner of the consolation bracket

 ### Rookie Draft Settings ###
 - There will be 4 rounds of the rookie draft.
-- The rookie draft will take place the day immediately following the completion of the NFL draft.
+- The rookie draft will take place on a day determined following the completion of the NFL draft, prior to beginning of NFL Pre-Season.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
-- Each day the draft will last from 9AM to 9PM with each team having 30 mins per pick.
 - Trading draft picks is allowed during the rookie draft
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them